How does that work?

 What are the contrasts between the target audiences?

-There are the Ben & Jerry’s lovers, who like exciting flavour combinations; “dense” ice cream with bits.
-And there are the creamy ice cream lovers, who like airy, “warm” ice with a softer touch.
+There are the Ben & Jerry’s lovers, who like exciting flavour combinations; “dense” ice with bits.
+And there are the creamy ice cream lovers, who like the airy, “warm” kind with a softer touch.
 The silver generation favours scoops of ice cream from the parlour, while the millennials preference lies with Ben & Jerry’s because they were raised with it.
 The funny thing about every person’s duality is they are able to make a switch in choices.
 There are base categories, but the movement to different sides is possible.